dszokolics/News-popularity/README.md

 - Cleaning and PCA (utils/preprocess.py/preprocess with pca=True): In addition to the steps in the previous case, I grouped highly correlated variables.
 I identified groups which are highly correlated, dropped them, and used their PCAs instead.

 - Preparation for linear models (utils/preprocess.py/preprocess_lm): In this setup, I dropped some other columns because of linear dependency.
-Also, I created additional features, such as the square and log of all the continous variables.
-Also, I added some interactions with the most important features.
+Also, I created additional features, such as the square and log of all the continous variables, and I added some interactions with the most important features.
+All the variables are normalized.

 The preparation process involves the splitting of the data into train, test and validation sets.
 I did the split prior to the cleaning, and did the same cleaning steps on all of them.
 Each step was executed based on the train data.